CBDD/rDock/README.md

 make
 ```

-on `macOS`, you may need to run `export CXX=gcc` before running make in order to use gcc instead of clang.
+on `macOS`, you may need to run `export CXX=g++` before running make in order to use gcc instead of clang.
 Here is an example for gcc-14 installed with homebrew:

 ```
 export CXX=/opt/homebrew/Cellar/gcc/14.2.0_1/bin/g++-14